Somos Rhode Island

 Stacks Image 120587

-The original Café Recuerdos: A Traveling Memory Café, created by Cuban artist Ana Flores, will be on display at the SCC to accompany the Somos Rhode Island exhibition.
-The images you will see on Café Bustelo coffee cans tell the story of Rhode Island's Latino History (Nuestras Raíces).
+The original Café Recuerdos: A Traveling Memory Café, created by Cuban-American artist Ana Flores, will be on display at the SCC to accompany the Somos Rhode Island exhibition.
+The images depicted on Café Bustelo coffee cans tell the story of Rhode Island's Latino History (Nuestras Raíces).

 Middle & high school student groups can visit the SCC on any Wednesday between 11-2pm from May 14 through June 25 to view the exhibit and learn more about Nuestras Raíces and the people who have contributed to Latino history of Rhode Island.
 Teachers: Contact us here to arrange a visit: lagaleria@rilatinoarts.org